AIM: What steps do I need to take to analyze a speech?

 POLITICAL SPEECHES GIVEN BY CANDIDATES WILL CAMPAIGNING ARE ALSO KNOW AS STUMP SPEECHES.

-The beginning of the speech is usually tweaked to include mentions of local elected officials and campaign staff, with local references sometimes peppered throughout, but most of the speech remains identical from day to day.
+Origins of stump speeches in U.S>The beginning of the speech is usually tweaked to include mentions of local elected officials and campaign staff, with local references sometimes peppered throughout, but most of the speech remains identical from day to day.
 The need for a stump speech stems from a desire to keep candidates focused on their message and to consistently present certain arguments or point out certain aspects of their political platform.
 Candidates will often use major events to unveil a new or substantially revised stump speech.

 U.S. campaigns